-With a BA Honours and a MA degrees in anthropology or sociology postgraduate students can work in both private and public sectors as researchers, analysis, policy makers and consultants.
-For instance, graduates who specialise in either medical anthropology or sociology can work in a number of positions in government; NGOs; private companies that deal directly or indirectly with health matters and health interventions in such areas as HIV/AIDS, policy and mainstreaming, chronic diseases.The same relationship between specialization and job openings can be established for the other specializations.
-A postgraduate qualification in Anthropology or Sociology positions one better in the labour market nationally and internationally.
+With a BA Honours and a MA degrees in anthropology postgraduate students can work in both private and public sectors as researchers, analysis, policy makers and consultants.
+For instance, graduates who specialise in medical anthropology can work in a number of positions in government; NGOs; private companies that deal directly or indirectly with health matters and health interventions in such areas as HIV/AIDS, policy and mainstreaming, chronic diseases.The same relationship between specialization and job openings can be established for the other specializations.
+A postgraduate qualification in Anthropology positions one better in the labour market nationally and internationally.

 Possession of higher degrees opens the door for engagement in academia, specialised research work, education and teaching areas for those with the passion and drive.